Foxlease: Princess Margaret Lodge

-The Coach House
+Coach house

 The Coach house is a listed building, constructed in the 18th century.
 It provides self-catering accommodation.

-The Barn
+Barn

 The Barn is self-catering accommodation.
 Early photos show a thatched roof, but this barn was burnt down in 1958 and has since been replaced with a modern building.

 Campsites

 There are several campsites at Foxlease, including Cedars, Katherine Wilson, Birches, Appletree and Bridges.
 Most of the sites have a shelter with a toilet and shower block.
 Most of the campsites close at the end of September for the winter, but Katherine Wilson and Appletree are kept open.

 Activity facilities

 There is a 9m climbing wall, a low rope course, a high rope course and a covered, heated swimming pool.
 Kayaking and rafting facilities are also available.
 There are also nature trails.

 History

+The first mention of the house is from 1604, when it was owned by Charles Blount, 8th Baron Mountjoy.

+In 1667, Mabel, wife of John Cole, petitioned King Charles II for a lease of the property as a reward for her attendance on the late King Charles I in his imprisonment.
+King Charles II planted a tree there.

+About 1770 the owner was Sir Phillip Jennings-Clarke, MP for Totnes, who re-built Foxlease, but retained part of the old Tudor building.

+By 1775 the house stood completed, changed from a keeper's lodge into a mansion, not too large for comfort, with wide casement windows and two wings stretching westward with a cobbled yard in between.
+The new, straight, shallow staircase led to the best bedrooms.